 Director of Investments, Wisconsin Alumni Research Foundation

 The nomination process was open from July 9 until August 5.
 Finalists were announced August 21, selected by the Institutional Investor editorial team.
-Voting on winners, by qualified asset allocators via the Institutional Investor Network, will be open until October 15.
-Winners will be announced at the Allocators’ Choice Awards on November 28, held at the Mandarin Oriental in New York City.
+Voting on winners, by qualified asset allocators via the Institutional Investor Network, was open until October 15.
+Winners were announced at the Allocators’ Choice Awards on November 28, held at the Mandarin Oriental in New York City.